Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 Place the `license.txt` file you've recieved by email after purchasing in the `Snoogens-Arena-BeastMastery-Hunter` folder.

 I recommend using this rotation together with Aimsharp's ArenaPVP Kicks plugin.
-If you use Aimsharp's ArenaPVP Kicks plugin, please download the modified version from my Discord in channel `#changelog-aimsharp-arenakicks`
+If you use Aimsharp's ArenaPVP Kicks plugin, please download the modified version from my Discord.
+Channel `#changelog-aimsharp-arenakicks`
 If you don't you will reach the macro limit

 ***